 Bringing your pet dog, cat or ferret into Ireland from another EU country or certain listed countries, including Northern Ireland

-It is up to each individual airline to decide whether to carry the animal in the cabin or as excess baggage – the Department of Agriculture, Food and the Marine does not decide on this.
+• It is up to each individual airline to decide whether to carry the animal in the cabin or as excess baggage – the Department of Agriculture, Food and the Marine does not decide on this.
+There is no ban on the carriage of pets in cabin into Ireland

 Please read through the information below carefully.
 If you have any questions on pet travel after reading, please contact: